Beta 12 is a novel-in-progress:

 “So, when do you expect Dire to return?”

 “She usually comes back a little after dawn,” I said.
-I sighed.

 It was too bad.
 As long as we hadn’t spoken, he was just be a picture, or an idea.
 Now he was a person, a messenger from the world beyond my forest, carrying all of its troubles with him.